Table of Contents

 With all these benefits at hand, fennel can be used as an essential ingredient in many recipes including soups or stews.
 You can also enjoy its delicious taste by adding it to salads or making homemade pickles out of it!

 Here are some health benefits and uses of fennel.

 Fennel is one of the safest herbs for colic, it helps babies to release gas and relax the tummy.
 It may be used in combination with other herbs like peppermint and crushed caraway seeds or alone.

 The use of fennel is well known as a digestive aid, it may be given in small quantities to help young children digest carbohydrates.
-An infusion prepared by boiling a tbsp of fennel seeds in 100 ml of water for half an hour, is highly beneficial in indigestion, biliousness, flatulence, constipation, and atonic dyspepsia.
-Chewing its seeds after meals prevent foul breath, indigestion, constipation, and vomiting.
+An infusion prepared by boiling a tbsp. of fennel seeds in 100 ml of water for half an hour, is highly beneficial in indigestion, biliousness, flatulence, constipation, and atonic dyspepsia.
+Chewing its seeds after meals prevents foul breath, indigestion, constipation, and vomiting.